resource-watch/slate/source/includes/api/_areas_v2.md

 Pagination is not applied when requesting all of the areas for the logged user, so all of the logged user's areas are returned in every call of the `v2/areas` endpoint.

+*However, please keep in mind that we intend to add pagination to this endpoint in the future.*

 ### Filters

 > Filtering areas